 3. Content Above the Fold

-You have to consider what will be above the fold when a website redesign is completed.
+Considering what will be above the fold when a website redesign is completed would be best.
 The fold is the area at the top of web pages seen without scrolling.
 It is best to have some unique content above the fold on each page.

 Whatever visitors see first is also what search engines take into account.
 Google explicitly advises site owners to have unique content placed above the fold.
 It may be tempting to replicate new messaging above the fold, across the top of all pages.